 Whether it’s a civil or criminal case, the parties must meet or withstand certain burdens of proof to prevail.
 Seeking the assistance of a qualified West Palm Beach criminal defense attorney may help to solidify your overall strategy of convincing the judge or jury of your position and case.

-Contact an Expert Criminal Defense Lawyer in West Palm Beach
+Contact an Experienced Criminal Defense Lawyer in West Palm Beach

 Attorney Brian Gabriel has served the community of West Palm Beach for more than 30 years as a DUI and criminal defense attorney.
 He understands the complexities that are often involved in these cases and can help protect your reputation and future.
 After an arrest, you can be assured that you’re in good hands and that Attorney Brian Gabriel will fight for your rights.
 Call (561) 622-5575 or complete our contact form for a free consultation.